hyperledger/iroha/client_cli/README.md

 ### Create new Domain

 Let's start with domain creation.
-We need to provide `register` command first, following by entity type (domain in our case) and list of required parameters.
+To create a domain, you need to specify the entity type first (`domain` in our case) and then the command (`register`) with a list of required parameters.
-For domain entity we only need `id` parameter as a string.
+For the `domain` entity, you only need to provide the `id` argument as a string that doesn't contain the `@` and `#` symbols.

 ```bash
 ./iroha_client_cli domain register --id="Soramitsu"
 ```

+Now you have a domain without any accounts.

 ### Create new Account

-Right now we have the only domain without any accounts, let's fix it.
-Like in the previous example, we need to define account name, it is done using `id` flag.
+Let's create a new account.
+Like in the previous example, specify the entity type (`account`) and the command (`register`).
+Then define the account name as the value of the `id` argument.
-We also give a `key` argument with account's public key as a double-quoted string value.
+Additionally, you need to provide the `key` argument with the account's public key as a double-quoted multihash representation of the key.
+Providing an empty string also works (but is highly discouraged), while omitting the argument altogether will produce an error.

 ```bash
 ./iroha_client_cli account register --id="White Rabbit@Soramitsu" --key=""